 In Daily Driving and longer trips on electricity - putting range confidence into practice we showed how a 200+ mile range electric car can take a long distance trip through the Midwestern US with its relatively low density of charging stations.
 Clearly, it's more possible for a longer range electric car to cross a long gap with no charging coverage.
 It will require careful planning, of course.

-A shorter range electric cars can take such trips with extra careful planning, as long as the driver is comfortable with making do with regular power outlets.
+A shorter range electric car can take such trips with extra careful planning, as long as the driver is comfortable with making do with regular power outlets.

 Bottom line is the electric car drivers must currently make careful plans when taking a long-range trip or into areas with no charging stations.